ferenckata/BLISS/downstream_analysis/DSB_per_region/README.md

 - plots DSB counts versus gene length

-The `DSB_vs_genelength.r` script plots the DSB count vs the genelength in scatterplot and boxplot (though the latter one has way too many outliers).
-It also pick the outliers above a threshold taken from the scatterplot.
-Finds the GO term for these genes and save it in a file.
-It also finds the most frequent GO terms listed.
+The `DSB_vs_genelength.r` script
+- plots the DSB count vs the genelength in scatterplot and boxplot (though the latter one has way too many outliers)
+- picks the outliers above a threshold taken from the scatterplot
+- finds the GO term for these genes and sorts the GO terms by frequency
+- writes everything in files

+to be implemented:
+- linear regression
+- remove hard-coded thresholds and inputs